Skip to content

 71. Examples of species and/or habitat conservation management?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports multiple examples of species and habitat conservation management in its 2021 sustainability report.
+The company also reports multiple examples of species and habitat conservation management, some of which include the Sun Bear Conservation Programme (SBCP), which prioritises wildlife conservation, through the rescue, rehabilitation and release of injured or displaced Malayan Sun Bears, in collaboration with the Malaysian Nature Society, the Department of Wildlife National Parks Peninsular Malaysia and the National University of Malaysia (UKM).

 • Y